 June 17-18 – Heritage MK Festival of History.
 This is shaping up to be HUGE.
 It’s all happening in Campbell Park to celebrate the past of Milton Keynes, a modern city built on a major Roman road.
 I’ll be in one of the marquees by the amphitheatre (not Roman) with friends from the CLASP archaeology group and other local experts.
 Grab a few minutes away from the big re-enactment events just up the hill to see real local finds alongside reproduction items, design your own mosaic, say hello and maybe get a book signed.

 July 16 – I’ll be at the Rosemoor Book Fair all day.
 The gardens at Rosemoor are always wonderful but if you come for the Book Fair you’ll also be able to chat to lots of authors, lose yourself in three giant textile books, and meet Archibald, the nine foot dragon.
+Not to mention taking a trip down memory lane with the Enid Blyton exhibition.

 July 25 – Meeting a group of visitors to show off part of Hadrian’s Wall.
 Always a delight – and a good excuse to post my favourite photo from the last tour: